Keirua/aoc2020/readme.md

 My solutions to advent of code 2020, in Python

-Some of the cool problems with a reasonnably clean solutions are:
+Some of the cool problems with a reasonnably clean solutions, and/or where I have learnt something are:
+ - 2 using a PEG − Parsing expression grammar.
+Thanks [Fasterthanlime](https://fasterthanli.me/series/advent-of-code-2020/part-2)
  - 7 (the parsing is not very interesting.
 The counting part was fun, it involves graph traversal using BFS and DFS)
  - 8 (program parsing and running).
-The first part is straightforward, the 2nd part does add much
+The first part is straightforward, the 2nd part does not add much
  - 10b (10b2 has some notes, that's dynamic programming)
  - 13b (solved with chinese remainder theorem, which requires extended gcd)
  - 14b (generating every possible bit combinations)
+ - Turns out 15 is the [Van Eck Sequence](https://rosettacode.org/wiki/Van_Eck_sequence).
+Many went for a brute force solution, which is OK on todays machines (<20s in python).

 Some cool links:
  - [the subreddit](reddit.com/r/adventofcode) where the community gathers